 Gift #2: Lavinia is also a lesson in the classics of western literature and the legacy of writing through historic epochs.
 It is a commentary on the continuous nature of writing through consecutive generations, how one generation builds on another: the nested relationship of texts in time.
 If one knows their literary history they recognize the handing over of the gauntlet when a previous writer has not finished their task and a later one takes it up.
-In this case Le Guin is taking up the task of finishing the Aeneid for Vergil, out of love and respect.
+In this case, the mature woman writer Le Guin is taking up the task of finishing the Aeneid for Vergil, out of love and respect.

 Vergil, in writing the Aeneid had taken up the task of expanding on the character of Aeneas in the previous epic poem by Greek Homer, the Illiad.
 In Lavinia Le Guin uses the novel form to expand on Vergil’s epic poem.